Creamy sausage potato soup is savory, creamy, and full of amazing sausage. You’re going to love this cold-weather favorite soup!

 We are solidly into Fall in the midwest, and that means only one thing: soup season.
-We just can’t bring ourselves to make a hot soup in the middle of summer, and we are seriously missing out in those warmer months.
+We can’t bring ourselves to make hot soup in the middle of summer, and we miss it in those warmer months.
 The return of cooler weather and stormy season means we are living for these chunky, creamy soups.
-We like to make them at the start of the week and then eat them for lunch throughout the rest of the week.
-Serve this up with some homemade french bread, and you are in for a serious, savory treat.
+We like to make them at the start of the week and then eat them for lunch throughout the week.
+Serve this up with some homemade french bread, and you are in for a delightful, savory treat.

 We love the flavor of a good country sausage in this soup, but we understand that not everyone eats pork.
 You can always substitute with ground chicken or turkey, however, you will miss out on the amazing spices and flavor present in the country sausage.

 *You can also swap out the meat for your favorite plant-based sausage if desired.

 Absolutely!
 You will simply need to swap out any dairy with your favorite plant-based substitutes for the butter, half and half, sour cream, and cheese.
 Check your local grocery store next to their dairy counterparts, or in their specialty vegetarian/vegan section.

 While we prefer to leave this soup really chunky, you really can make this soup as creamy or as chunky as you like.
 Really go to town and mash those potatoes as much as possible, or give it just a light mash to retain most of the chunks.

 Unfortunately, no. Cream based soups tend to separate when frozen, giving them a grainy texture.

 Half and half can be found at most grocery stores in the dairy section.
 It is simply a 1:1 mixture of whole milk and heavy cream.